Price Discrimination in International Airline Markets: Estimation and Identification

-The dimensionality of the integral we approximate through simulation requires a large number of draws.
-After some experimentation to ensure simulation error is limited for a wide range of parameter values, we let $S=10,000$.
+The dimensionality of the integral we approximate through simulation requires many draws, and we choose $S=10,000$.
 Thus, the most straightforward approach to optimization of Equation \ref{eq:objfun} would require solving the model $S=10,000$ times for each value of $(\mu_{\Psi}, \Sigma_{\Psi})$ until a minimum is found.
 Our model is complex, and the dimensionality of the parameter space to search over makes such an option prohibitive.
-For this reason, we appeal to the importance sampling methodology of \cite{Ackerberg2009}.
+For this reason, we appeal to the importance sampling methodology of \cite{KloekDijk1978} as adapted in this context by \cite{Ackerberg2009}.

 The integral in Equation \ref{eq:mixture} can be rewritten as

 where $g(\Psi)$ is a known well-defined probability density with strictly positive support for $\Psi \in \left[ \underline{\Psi} , \overline{\Psi} \right] $ and zero elsewhere like $h(\Psi | \omega_{1};\mu_{\Psi},\Sigma_{\Psi})$.
 Recognizing this, one can use importance sampling to approximate this integral with